billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 Metrics for DSLAM, MSAN, GPON, and GEPON equipment:

-Equipment with line cards working at different profiles/states shall be characterized with different metric values for each specific profile/state.
+Equipment with line cards working at different profiles/states are characterized with different metric values for each specific profile/state.

                           Pport = Peq/Nports[W/port]